XertroV/aec-membership-test-simulator/README.md

 This document evaluates the AEC's testing methodology for particular cases and finds that there are real-world situations where the testing methodology has a false negative (improper failure) rate over 50%, and often much higher.

+Therefore, it is reasonable to conclude, for those cases, that the methodology is *rigged* and a *farce*.

+**Note: I am not accusing the AEC of doing the rigging; just proving that the method *is* rigged.**

 To date, there is 1 known incident of a farce and *at least* 2 suspected incidents.
 <!-- There may be many more as the results of most membership tests are not available.
 (An FOI request may solve this.) -->

-Therefore, it is reasonable to conclude, for those cases, that the methodology is *rigged* and a *farce*.

 ## Background Context